reinesaj2/federated-ids/README.md

 Supports synthetic and real IDS datasets (CIC-IDS2017, UNSW-NB15) with preprocessing (scaling and one‑hot encoding) and non‑IID partitioning (IID, Dirichlet, protocol).
 Includes robust aggregation implementations (Median, Krum, simplified Bulyan).

-This README is intentionally beginner‑proof and very explicit.

 ## Table of Contents

 1. Prerequisites (what you need installed)